junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 > Obi-Wan runs into Anakin again.
 Anakin join/form/lead secret rebel force, starting with childhood friends, advocating rebellion with graffiti art.
 Obi-Wan notices Anakin's Jedi potential, impressed, starts swaying, chases around, starts to appreciate the art (graffiti actually are code words for assemblies, words/certain color combinations have special meanings, they have a set of secret word, red+skeleton=danger; purple/yellow+snake pattern=drop everything and run, the more poisonous the snake, the bigger the danger; blue+dove=safe, green+certain keyword/beard=next meeting time/location and proceed as usual), gets tricked to underground rebellious meeting (Obi-Wan thinks he starts able to decode the message, but actually they purposefully leave the hint)

-Obi-Wan ends up not sending the images of the graffities to the Jedi library for analysis.
+Obi-Wan ends up not sending the images of the graffiti to the Jedi library for analysis.
 He chooses to sit down before the painted walls, and starts studying them on his own.
 He can't explain why he's doing all that.

 He doesn't even go back to the Upper Level for his daily check-in reports.
 Merely sending in messages to say he's in the undercover task, he'll be in touch when convenient.

 The Emperor seems pleased that he's been spending all his time down here, but he suspects Count Dooku might not be so patient, from the replies he received.
-He doesn't have much time -- either to figure out what's happening in the Lower Level and fix the situation by himself, or probably have to watch someone else to come down here fixing it for him, which includes fixing *him*.
+He doesn't have much time -- either to figure out what's happening in the Lower Level and fix the situation by himself, or probably have to watch someone else come down here fixing it for him, which includes fixing *him*.

-Obi-Wan takes a long breath, pulling his thought back to the graffiti arts.
+Obi-Wan takes a long breath, pulling his thoughts back to the graffiti arts.
 He thinks he's getting closer.

-The art is very expressional and artistic, to say the least.
+The art is very expressive and artistic, to say the least.
 But now he's also fairly certain they're also equally informational.
-The Emperor's suspicion on it being a sign of rebellion's existence might not be entirely unreasonable.
+The Emperor's suspicion of it being a sign of rebellion's existence might not be entirely unreasonable.

-There are certain color and word combinations that've been repeatedly spotted from different part of the streets, followed closely by a different set of color and unrecognizable characters, usually in green and blue.
+There are certain color and word combinations that've been repeatedly spotted from different parts of the streets, followed closely by a different set of colors and unrecognizable characters, usually in green and blue.
 And if the leading combination is in red and has a skeleton or skull somewhere around, no matter how small they are, then no more mysterious characters.

 Obi-Wan thinks he's starting to get the whole language system in the art, if only he can find a decoder ring to fill in the remaining gap.